A Novel Bispectrum Estimator of the Kinematic Sunyaev-Zel'dovich Effect using Projected Fields: Discussion and Future Outlook

 \section{Discussion and Future Outlook}

-In this work, we have proposed a novel kSZ bispectrum of the form $\langle TTg \rangle$ that cross-correlates two powers of a cleaned CMB temperature map (`$T$') with one field of a tracer of LSS density projected along the LOS (`g') in harmonic space.
+In this work, we have proposed a novel kSZ (`full') bispectrum of the form $\langle TTg \rangle$ that cross-correlates two powers of a cleaned CMB temperature map (`$T$') with one field of a tracer of LSS density projected along the LOS (`g') in harmonic space.
 Since it does not require individual redshifts of objects, it is applicable to any LSS tracer with a known statistical redshift distribution.

-In Section \ref{theory}, we implemented our kSZ estimator using the binned bispectrum formalism, improving upon the existing projected-fields power spectrum ($\CTTg$) by avoiding its convolution over the CMB filter and compression of information across different triangle shapes.
-Thus, compared to this kSZ$^{2}\times\delta_g$ estimator, the binned $\BTTg$ estimator contains richer information that is better separated across different scales.
-Therefore, we expect that scale-dependent cosmological signatures impacting the signal at intermediate scales (such as $\mnus$ above) are less likely to be biased by uncertainties in the baryonic distribution dominating at small scales, and vice versa.
-Moreover, our bispectrum approach gives a better handle over some systematics; for example, choosing to restrict the galaxy modes to linear scales makes our results immune to modeling uncertainties in nonlinear bias and HOD, without compromising on the SNR.
+In Section \ref{theory}, we implemented our kSZ estimator using the binned bispectrum formalism, improving upon the existing projected-fields power spectrum ($\CTTg$) by avoiding its convolution over the CMB filter and its compression of information across different triangle shapes.
+Thus, our new $\BTTg$ estimator contains richer information that is better separated across different scales, given that it is a `full' bispectrum that goes beyond simply squaring and cross-correlating the CMB map.
+Therefore, we expect that scale-dependent cosmological signatures impacting the signal at intermediate scales (such as $\mnus$ above) are less likely to be biased by uncertainties in the baryonic distribution that dominate at small scales, and vice versa.
+Moreover, this bispectrum approach gives a better handle over some systematics; for example, choosing to restrict the galaxy modes to linear scales makes our results immune to modeling uncertainties in nonlinear bias and HOD, without compromising on the SNR.

-Our estimator can provide complementary constraints on neutrino masses (as demonstrated in Section \ref{cosmo-sec}) and potentially on dark energy or modified gravity models via their impact on the linear growth rate.
-Although not explicitly shown here, the $\BTTg$ bispectrum could alternatively be used to measure the late-time baryon abundance or baryon density profile in a robust way, improving upon the $\CTTg$ method \cite{Hill2016, Kusiak2021, Bolliet2022}.
-The baryon dependence can be modeled more accurately by incorporating the improved theoretical model (Appendix \ref{deriv}) for this estimator in a Halo Model framework using the code \texttt{class_sz}\footnote{\url{https://github.com/borisbolliet/class_sz/releases/tag/v1.0.0}}.
-Also, inferences from future measurements of the $\BTTg$ signal using MCMC analyses will require a further speed-up of our numerical implementation, by possibly using the \texttt{cosmopower} emulation framework \cite{cosmopower, cosmopowerboris}.
-We leave these improvements to future work.
+The $\BTTg$ estimator can provide complementary constraints on neutrino masses (as demonstrated in Section \ref{cosmo-sec}) and potentially on dark energy or modified gravity models via their impact on the linear growth rate.
+Although not explicitly shown here, the $\BTTg$ bispectrum could alternatively be used to measure the late-time baryon abundance ($f_b$) or baryon density profile in a robust way, improving upon the $\CTTg$ method \cite{Hill2016, Kusiak2021, Bolliet2022}.
+The baryon dependence could be modeled more accurately by incorporating the improved theoretical model (Appendix \ref{deriv}) for this estimator in a Halo Model framework using the code \texttt{class_sz}\footnote{\url{https://github.com/CLASS-SZ}}.